irabanta/agentic-ai-distributed-decentralized/typescript/mcp-servers/README.md

 ## Server Template Reference

-The `server-template-mcp-server` folder contains a complete working MCP server implementation that can be used as a reference for creating new MCP servers.
+The `template-mcp-server` folder contains a complete working MCP server implementation that can be used as a reference for creating new MCP servers.
 This template demonstrates best practices and includes basic configurations for quick start.

 ## Development